Davide95/Primen/README.md

 Benchmark
 ==================
-I ran this software on 24 PCs connected eatch other through a switch in a classic LAN.
+I ran this software on 24 PCs connected to eatch other through a switch in a classic LAN.
 They factorized 4951760154835678088235319297 (94 bits) in about 5 minutes.